Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 <p class="caption">(\#fig:fig8-19)Example student survey data dictionary</p>
 </div>

-The last step of creating your data dictionary, as it should be for every document you create in this documentation phase, is to review the document/s with your team.
+The last step of creating your data dictionary, as it should be for every document you create in this documentation phase, is to review the document with your team.
 Gather your DMWG and review the following types of questions:

   - Is everyone in agreement about how variables are named, acceptable variable ranges, how values are coded, and our variable types and formats?
   - Is everyone in agreement about who gets each item?